sanya-sharma/distributed-systems-ghc/README.md

     }
 ```

-**2. Copy paste the following snippet for ExecuteTransaction, executing circuit breaker**
+**2. Copy paste the following snippet for ExecuteTransaction, which executes the circuit breaker**

 ```
     /*
-       ExecuteTransaction executes the transaction using circuit breaker.
+       ExecuteTransaction executes the payment transaction using circuit breaker.
        Given a certain number of failures happening in a payment gateway, it'll stop retrying to avoid undue stress on the system and break open the circuit.
        Circuit will be reset after a certain interval of time.